Aircraft Mechanic

 What parts of planes break down the most frequently, requiring a disproportionate amount of your time?

-Asked by tr3 dog over 11 years ago
+Asked by tr3 dog almost 12 years ago

 Aside from regular maintenance items such as tires, brakes and such; there really is no one component that breaks most of the time.
 If there does happen to be a component or system that starts giving repeat trouble, we troubleshoot to try to figure out why.
 Usually there is something going on, as far as how the pilots are treating the plane, or the mechanics are maintaining a certain thing, that explains trends like that.
 On the older planes, corrosion is a constant battle, taken care of at every heavy check (about once a year).